 Refusing to break the law.

 The law is absolute to a particular city, state, or country.[1]
 Breaking the law is not just an act of hatred to authority, it is a criminal act with unpleasant penalties.
-If you break the law, even if others manipulate you into doing it, you pay the price—and self-sabotage is an act of self-hatred.
+If you break the law, even if others manipulate you into doing it, you are the one who has to pay the price.
+Getting yourself into trouble like this harms everyone.

 Refusing to bend the rules.